dsamaddar/ManagedServices/src/Services/PTS/PTS.UI/pts/README.md

 Manager can not delete -> master product data on edit Reader can not edit/save PR/PO
 Edit master on full scale
-Add product in modal popup style
+Add product in modal popup style (done)